FatArrowPH/blog/src/dido/drafts/meetup-notes-css-nth-of-type-1.md

 ## My Journey to the Perfect CSS Preprocessor
 Jerico Aragon, Senior Web Developer and Solutions Architect at Netfluence Corporation, shared his thoughts and experience in choosing which CSS pre-processor to adopt.

+He has experimented with LESS, Sass, and Stylus and cautions against getting too caught up in the power that they provide.
+He calls out nested selectors as one of the many pitfalls of CSS pre-processors.

+Jerico argues that, in the end, the choice is not that big of a deal.
+Pre-processors help you solve particular pain points in vanilla CSS but they won't guarantee a good architecture, which is the bigger issue with medium to large code bases.

 ## Cubic Bezi...
 Yey!
 Datu Arellano, co-founder and instructor at Fat Arrow, clued us in on the `cubic-bezier` CSS function.